home-assistant/home-assistant.io/source/_docs/z-wave/device-specific.markdown

 ### {% linkable_title Aeotec Z-Stick %}

 It's totally normal for your Z-Wave stick to cycle through its LEDs (Yellow, Blue and Red) while plugged into your system.
-If you don't like this behaviour it can be turned off.
+If you don't like this behavior it can be turned off.

 Use the following example commands from a terminal session on your Pi where your Z-Wave stick is connected.